The fixed part of the event data goes under different names, depending on which source file, work log, bug report, etc. you are reading:

 Sometimes it is called the "post-headers" part.

 log_event.h, where you will find the symbol

-defined as 19 (the header length for v3 and v4), plus other symbols with names of the form
+LOG_EVENT_MINIMAL_HEADER_LENdefined as 19 (the header length for v3 and v4), plus other symbols with names of the form

 ROTATE_HEADER_LENis 8 because a

 ROTATE_EVENThas an 8-byte field in the fixed data part that indicates the position in the next log file of the first event in that file.

 The variable part of event data also goes under different names, such as the event "payload" or "body."